 Participation is one of the key motivations.
 We want to see people out and about enjoying the environment in which they live.

 So, we are targeting 2 groups of rider.

 Horsham – Mt.
-Arapiles 56Kms. (optional Bus trip back to Horsham) For the rider who is just getting into the sport.
+Arapiles 53Kms. (optional Bus trip back to Horsham) For the rider who is just getting into the sport.
 Might be a first timer to this sort of event.
-Riding 56 Kilometres will be a real challenge, something to train up to.
-For them the Mt Arapiles goal will be visible nearly all the way, getting closer and closer.
+Riding 53 Kilometres will be a real challenge, something to train up to.
+For them the Mt Arapiles goal will be visible most of the way, getting closer and closer.
 Strategic rest stops will offer a break, before heading off toward the ‘rock on the rise’.
 Once at Centenary Park, an opportunity to park the bike and enjoy a snack and a drink.

 Finally, a Bus and bike transport is available to take you and your machine back to Sawyer Park.

-An end-of-ride-meal (catered lunch) is also available for you in Horsham.
+An end-of-ride-meal (Optional Catered lunch) is also available for you in Horsham.

 One added objective of the Ride is to support the work of the Wimmera Drug Action Task Force within our community.
 Alcohol abuse and issues with other drugs in our community is a real concern, particularly for our young people.
 The Task Force is active in our Schools, our sporting clubs and through public forums, informing the community about strategies to counteract the impact of illegal drugs and misuse of legal drugs.
 Representatives on the Task Force include Medical professionals, Welfare Service Providers, Police, Council, Alcohol & other Drugs Counsellors and concerned parents.
 A percentage of the Rider Entry Fees along with Donations and Rider Sponsorship will support the Task Force.